• Skip to primary navigation

 • Smoking several items at once is also perfect for meal planning.

 • Allow extra whole chickens to cool for about 30 minutes before cutting or shredding to freeze for later.
+Avoid putting a lot of hot meat in the freezer so that it can freeze through evenly and safely.

 • Keep the lid shut to keep heat inside and to cook the chicken the fastest.

 • There may be a light pink smoke ring around the edge of the meat.
-As long as the thick pieces of meat in the center are cooked to 165F it’s safe to eat.
+As long as the thick pieces of meat in the center are cooked to 165°F it’s safe to eat.

 More Easy Recipes with Shredded Chicken: